kserbez/Library/README.md

 # About project
 This is a test task project.
-[Here](https://drive.google.com/open?id=1Ojw1OmjNkZyfszlIhig1WJ3totO7AU4-) you can download the task.

 # Installation Guide
 In order to run this project you need: